prahladyeri/prahladyeri.github.io/_posts/2016-02-26-ten-libreoffice-macro-recipes.md

 Recipe 7: File I/O: Read from files {#readfromfiles}
 ------------------------------------------------------

 Raw file I/O is a feature provided by almost every language and Basic macros make it almost too easy.
 Below code is used to read a CSV file with three columns.
-Name of the file is set in the `filename`{.highlighter-rouge} variable.
-The variable `num`{.highlighter-rouge} is a numerical tag used to reference the file-handler and `FreeFile()`{.highlighter-rouge} returns a free available number that can be used for tagging.
-The `open`{.highlighter-rouge} statement is self-explanatory.
+Name of the file is set in the `filename` variable.
+The variable `num` is a numerical tag used to reference the file-handler and `FreeFile()` returns a free available number that can be used for tagging.
+The `open` statement is self-explanatory.
 In Basic, files can be opened in Input, Output and Binary modes.
-Finally, the `input`{.highlighter-rouge} statement is used to actually read the file into the variables line after line.
+Finally, the `input` statement is used to actually read the file into the variables line after line.

 	sub file_io_read
 		dim v1, v2, v3